 Kill Fruit Flies With A Homemade Trap

-At Catseye, we use this handy Vector® Fruit Fly Trap from BASF.
+At Catseye, our fly control and removal professionals use this handy Vector® Fruit Fly Trap from BASF.
 The trap has a fruit-based liquid that attracts the fruit flies inside through the holes in the lid.
 An inner ridge makes it too complicated for the fruit flies to find their way out and they eventually drown in the liquid.

 While these traps are awesome, you can just as easily make your own at home.

 - Plastic Cling Wrap